Configuration Reference¶

 Editing service settings

 Navigate to Admin > Service Settings, use the filter and search box to locate the setting by key or display name, and click the edit icon.
+The search box filters as you type, as it does on every list in the portal.
 Changes are audited: the settings page shows who last modified each value and when.

 Logging¶